-Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86
+Silvio Berlusconi, scandal-scarred former Italian leader, dies at 86

 Angela Dravi, who worked as a seamstress for Berlusconi and joined a few dozen supporters gathered outside his villa, said she has a bathrobe that the ex-premier discarded and wears it to this day to be close to him.
 “I was always there for him.
 I have always been at the rallies, at the gatherings.
 I love him as a person,” she said.

-Berlusconi’s second term, from 2001-06, was perhaps his golden era, when he became Italy’s longest-serving head of government and boosted its global profile through his friendship with U.S. President George W. Bush.
+Berlusconi’s second term, from 2001-06, was perhaps his golden era, when he became Italy’s longest-serving head of government and boosted its global profile through his friendship with then U.S. President George W. Bush.
 Bucking widespread sentiment at home and in Europe, Berlusconi backed the U.S.-led war in Iraq.

+Bush praised Berlusconi for being a “vibrant leader with a personality to match” in a condolence message, saying there “was never a dull moment with Silvio.”

+“He strengthened the friendship between Italy and the United States, and we are grateful for his commitment to our important alliance,” the former president said.

 As a businessman who knew the power of images, Berlusconi introduced U.S.-style political campaigns — with big party conventions and slick advertising — that broke with the gray world of Italian politics, in which voters essentially chose parties and not candidates.
 His rivals had to adapt.

 Berlusconi saw himself as Italy’s savior from what he described as the Communist menace — years after the Berlin Wall fell.
 From the start of his political career in 1994, he portrayed himself as the target of a judiciary he described as full of leftist sympathizers.
-He always proclaimed his innocence.

 When the anti-establishment 5-Star Movement gained strength, Berlusconi branded it as a menace worse than Communism.